 When you choose a dissertation advisor you must inform the Graduate Coordinator (in 203 VV) about your choice.
 Your dissertation advisor will then become your academic advisor.

 You are required to meet with your academic advisor before you sign up for courses.
-You should get a schedule card from the Graduate Coordinator which will be signed by your academic advisor at your meeting.

 The Math Department requires a minimum of six credits per semester (except dissertators).
 However, most students take at least three courses (9 credits) each semester.
 At this rate you would finish your course requirements in three years.
 At least two of these courses must be at 700 level or above.